whirlton/Physics-And-Math/README.md

 # Physics-And-Math
-A collection of my notes, progress &amp; projects on things i study, such as math, physics... etc.
+A collection of my notes, progress &amp; projects on things i study, such as math, physics... etc. for fun